 We are an organization of committed local residents who want to work as a gardening community to grow organic vegetables for our own health and the health of our families.
 Take a look around and learn more about us and our connection to the Sarasota community.

 March: Beans, Cantaloupes, Corn, Cucumber, Lima Beans, Mustard, Onions, Peppers, Radish, Squash, Tomatoes.
 IFAS says: Warm season crops, such as sweet corn, cucumber,

 watermelon, and pepper, should be planted now for late spring harvest.

 An active gardener in the Culverhouse Community Garden plants and harvests on a timely basis, keeps their plot weed free, and keeps the four surrounding paths weed free and well mulched.

-An active gardener visits minimally twice a week.
+An active gardener visits minimally two hours a week.

-For prolonged absences, the gardener notifies the managers, and arranges for someone to harvest and maintain the paths and plot or closes the plot by clearing and covering as per CCG requirements.
+For prolonged absences, the gardener notifies the managers, and arranges for someone to harvest and maintain the paths and plot or closes the plot by clearing and covering as per county requirements.

 In keeping with the spirit of a community garden, an active gardener contributes to the upkeep of the common areas of the entire garden. garden.
-An active gardener is responsible for recording common area work time, performing a minimum of 16 hours as required by the Sarasota County Community Garden Program.
+An active gardener is responsible for recording common area work time and performing a minimum of 16 hours a year, as required by the Sarasota County Community Garden Program.